Johnny Clement: Pittsburgh Steelers

 Prior to the 1946 season, the Cardinals traded Clement to the Pittsburgh Steelers.
 Clement had worn the jersey number "zero" while playing football for the military and became known as "Johnny Zero" in 1944.
 While playing for Pittsburgh, continued to wear the "zero" jersey number.

 In 1946, Clement appeared in 11 games, tallying 345 passing yards and 60 rushing yards.

 Clement had his best season in 1947.
 In 10 games, he completed 42 of 123 passes (42.3%) for 1,004 yards, seven touchdowns, and nine interceptions.
 He also tallied 670 rushing yards on 129 carries (5.2 yards per carry) with four rushing touchdowns.
 His average of 5.2 yards per carry was the best in the NFL, and his 670 rushing yards ranked second.
 At the end of the 1947 season, he was selected by the Associated Press for the All-NFL team.

 In 1948, Clement appeared in five games, tallying 281 passing yards and 261 rushing yards.
 His season was cut short when he experienced numbness in his left arm.
 He had pinched a nerve in his neck in 1946, and the nerve injury recurred and cut short his 1948 season.

 Chicago Hornets

 In August 1949, having been offered no contract by the Steelers, Clement signed with the Chicago Hornets of the All-America Football Conference (AAFC).
 He completed 58 of 114 passes (50.9%) for 906 yards, six touchdowns, and 13 interceptions.
 His 906 passing yards ranked sixth in the AAFC.
 He also tallied 388 rushing yards (3.7 yards per carry) on 106 carries with five rushing touchdowns.

-Later years
+Later life

 Clement and his wife, Anita, had a son, Michael, born in 1948.
 Clement had been a pilot in World War II and flew his own private plane, a Cessna 210, in the 1960s.
 In January 1970, Clement was found dead in the wreckage of his Cessna that crashed near Mountain City, Tennessee.
 The aircraft had been reported missing on December 11, 1969.